 Alyssa completed a 200 Hour Vinyasa Yoga teacher training course in 2015.
 Since then, she has completed numerous other trainings in Yin Yoga, pranayama, alignment, assisting, and more.
 Alyssa believes that you never stop being a student of yoga and has plans to continue her education in other areas of yoga in the future.

-Beckie Jeffers–Vinyasa Yoga
+Beckie Jeffers–Intentional Flow, Vinyasa Yoga

 Beckie has been a student of yoga for many years, but it was when she experienced yoga within a community of students practicing together that she truly fell in love with it.
 She loved it so much herself that she wanted to be able to share it with others and that’s when she decided to become a teacher.
 She completed her 200-hour certification in 2011 and has been bringing yoga to others since then.
 She realizes that every body is different and yoga is for every body.
 She also knows that a person doesn’t find yoga, yoga finds the person, when the time is right, yoga is an individual journey and is different for everyone.
 Along with this understanding, she brings her own journey into her teaching, sharing nuggets of experience while guiding each student into their own.
 She has a heart-centered approach to her teaching and encourages gratitude to flow with every breath.